 I’m glad she didn’t.
 I’m glad she stuck it out.
 I don’t think I would have done the same.
 If something seems hard / boring / stressful / tiring / discouraging / unproductive or costly - I am often the first to say that it can’t be the ‘right’ thing.
 That it can’t be what I am ‘supposed’ to be doing right now.
 Surely – I say to myself – this can’t be my calling, can it?
 Anything I am called to will be easy and energising and successful and fruitful.

 Perhaps – like Miranda – we are in a time of silence.
 We aren’t seeing the fruit of our labour, we aren’t seeing success in our youth work.
 We don’t see exactly why we are doing what we are doing, but have a vague sense that there is something in the future waiting for us.
 That we are on a path that leads somewhere, and that there is fruit in the future.

 I encourage you to stick it out.
 We all need the courage and tenacity to wait for the fruit.
 After all, the world would be a poorer place without the hilarity of Miranda.

 Phoebe Thompson is the deputy editor of Youthwork and spends too much time on Wikipedia.

-Welcome to the Youthwork Blog, a space for conversation around the future of youth ministry between the people who care.
-Each week we will hear from a different youth work thinker and practitioner about best practice, new ideas, possible strategies and the latest research.
+Welcome to the Youthwork Blog, a space for conversation around the future of youth ministry between the people who care and a range of other topics.
 Want to write for us?
-Drop us a line at firstname.lastname@example.org.
+Drop us a line at email@example.com.